alexg-axis/advent-of-code/2023/11/README.md

 Expand the universe, then find the length of the shortest path between every pair of galaxies. __What is the sum of these lengths?__

+## --- Part Two ---

+The galaxies are much __older__ (and thus much __farther apart__) than the researcher initially estimated.

+Now, instead of the expansion you did before, make each empty row or column __one million (_And you have to have your pinky near your mouth when you do it._) times__ larger.
+That is, each empty row should be replaced with `1000000` empty rows, and each empty column should be replaced with `1000000` empty columns.

+(In the example above, if each empty row or column were merely `10` times larger, the sum of the shortest paths between every pair of galaxies would be `1030`.
+If each empty row or column were merely `100` times larger, the sum of the shortest paths between every pair of galaxies would be `8410`.
+However, your universe will need to expand far beyond these values.)

+Starting with the same initial image, expand the universe according to these new rules, then find the length of the shortest path between every pair of galaxies. __What is the sum of these lengths?__